rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

     shell3$ ./new_task.py Fourth message....
     shell3$ ./new_task.py Fifth message.....

-And let's see what is delivered to our workers:
+Let's see what is delivered to our workers:

     shell1$ ./worker.py
      [*] Waiting for messages.
 To exit press CTRL+C [x] Received 'First message.'
      [x] Received 'Third message...'
      [x] Received 'Fifth message.....'

+&nbsp;

     shell2$ ./worker.py
      [*] Waiting for messages.
 To exit press CTRL+C